 Beating the Burden of Burnout

-Last week we had the pleasure of hosting an event which talked about how organizations, managers, and employees themselves can deal with burnout.
+Last week we had the pleasure of hosting “Beating the burden of burnout” an event which talked about how organizations, managers, and employees themselves can deal with burnout.
 This was accomplished through our amazing panel that helped us uncover the mystery behind burnout and what we can do to help ourselves Beat the Burden of Burnout.
 The panel spoke about their experiences, insights, and solutions that ranged from meditation to self-care.

 Our Rockstar team of panelists consisted of

 - Max Shkud, Head of People Development OD at Microsoft Silicon Valley

 - Lindsey Caplan, Director of Talent Development at Credit Karma

 - Christopher Vanzetta, Senior People and Culture Manager at reddit

 - Justin Schiefner, Director of People and Culture at Moovweb

 At the beginning of the event, we asked the attendees what they thought the main cause of burnout was, the results, unsurprising.